oVirt/ovirt-site/source/feature/detailedhostpmmultipleagents.html.md

 Add pm_secondary\* fields to VdsStatic
 Add pm_secondary\* fields to VDS

+### API

+The REST API will be enhanced to include the new Proxy Preferences as follows

 #### Flow

 If no Power Management is defined , the Stop/Start scenarios works without a change.
 For example, the Restart scenario is: